VectorInstitute/FL4Health/vector_bootcamp_2025/repo_roadmap.md

 * Personal(ized) Federated Learning
 * Beyond Better Optimization in Federated Learning

-There will also be an Other category where the remainder of examples that exist beyond the scope of that covered in the material that could be covered in the lectures given.
+There will also be an Other category where the remainder of examples that exist beyond the scope of the material that could be covered in the lectures given.

 #### Introduction to FL